![]() The Leading Online Plumbing Supplier Since 1995 |

 Q. "I can't seem to get my solder to stick to copper?"

-A. We are assuming you are using the quality solder and flux that we sell on this page.
+A. We are assuming you are using the quality solder that we sell on this page.
 If not, and you purchased that elsewhere then you might want to look at the products that you're using as an issue as they may not be of the same quality or compatibility and our advice that we are about to give might not mean much.
-Both of the fluxes that we offer are very compatible with the solder that we offer.

 Q. "Isn't lead dangerous?"